beam-community/stripity-stripe/README.md

  - Create, list, update and delete Plans
  - Create, list, and update Invoices
  - Create and retrieve tokens for credit card and bank account
+ - List and retrieve stripe events (paged, max 100 per page, up to 30 days kept on stripe for retrieve)
  - And yes, run charges with or without an existing Customer

 Why another Stripe Library?
 Currently there are a number of them in the Elixir world that are, well just not "done" yet.
 I started to fork/help but soon it became clear to me that what I wanted was: